How To Install Home Assistant on Proxmox: The Easy Way

 Source: proxmox.com

-For the smart home use case, we can utilize Proxmox and it’s capabilities do deploy different VMs for Home Assistant, Zigbee2MQTT, ESPHome, MQTT Broker or maybe Plex Servers and similar.
+Like I mentioned, for a smart home use case, we can utilize Proxmox and it’s capabilities do deploy different VMs and LXCs for Home Assistant, Zigbee2MQTT, ESPHome, MQTT Broker or maybe Plex Servers and similar.
 This will allow you to really utilize the mini PC you just bought.

 Create a Proxmox Bootable USB Drive